Meet Our Staff

 Engagement Director

-Amanda Bullis (she/her) is a communicator and storyteller with over a decade of experience working in arts nonprofits, business writing, and digital storytelling.
+Amanda Bullis (she/her) is a communicator with over a decade of experience in nonprofit work, business writing, and digital storytelling.
 While at Rutgers University, Amanda participated in developing groundbreaking filmmaking pedagogy utilizing narrative storytelling to amplify critical scientific research.
-Amanda was a member of the documentary team for Atlantic Crossing: A Robot’s Daring Mission, a feature-length science documentary chartering the course of an ocean glider sampling data across the Atlantic Ocean and created her own digital series, Assisted Living, with a team of independent artists in NYC.
+Amanda was a member of the documentary team for Atlantic Crossing: A Robot’s Daring Mission, a feature-length science documentary chronicling the course of an ocean glider sampling data across the Atlantic Ocean.
 Amanda is excited to engage and educate the public around key environmental issues that impact the lives of Island County residents and their animal, plant, and organism neighbors.
-In her free time, Amanda likes to write, bake, hike, read, explore (her backyard and beyond) and spend time with friends and family.
+In her free time, Amanda enjoys writing, baking, hiking, reading, exploring (both her backyard and beyond), and spending time with friends and family.

 Meet Our Board